sharkgurl/sharkgurl.github.io/_posts/2024-06-27-data-understanding.md

 layout: post
 title: Writing Python Functions for Data Understanding
 image: "/posts/data-understanding-img.png"
-tags: [Data Mining Pipeline, Data Understanding, Python, Functions, UCBoulder]
+tags: [Data Mining Pipeline, Data Understanding, Python, Functions]
 ---

 In this post, I’ll explain two Python functions: one that calculates key statistics for a dataset attribute and another that prepares data for visualization.